 - 1. Institutional Application must be submitted no later than April 1st. - 2.
 Payment of \$25.00 non-refundable application fee established by our institution.
-Payments must be in the form of a money order addressed to the Universidad Central del Caribe and sent directly to our Collection Office.
-No personal check, credit card or ATM are acceptable. - 3.
+Payments must be in the form of a money order addressed to the Universidad Central del Caribe.
+ATM will be accepted only without a credit card logo.
+No personal check or credit card are acceptable - 3.
 Essay of why you want to pursue a carrier in Medical Imaging or area of specialty. - 4.
 Applicants must have approved Algebra, Geometry or Mathematics course and two of the following science courses: Biology, Physics and/or Chemistry. - 5.
 Official transcript from high school, college and/or university. - 6.
-Official scores of the College Board Entrance Examination (CEEB) if the students are less than 25 years old. - 7.
+Official scores of the College Board Entrance Examination (CEEB) if the students are less than 25 years old - 7.
 Two (2) letters of recommendation from professors. - 8.
 An interview in person is required and is by invitation only. - 9.
 Criminal Background Check is required (only for students 18 years old or above). - 10.
 Applicants must demonstrate fluency in speaking, reading and writing in Spanish and proficiency in English.